Skip to main content

 How do I reduce self-employment tax?

-Maximize business deductions to reduce net self-employment income.
-Consider S Corporation election for higher earnings (saves 15.3% on distributions).
-Contribute to retirement accounts (SEP IRA, Solo 401k) which reduce taxable income.
-The 50% SE tax deduction is automatic and reduces your income tax.
+Maximize business deductions to lower your net self-employment income.
+If you're earning enough, consider electing S Corp status—it saves 15.3% on distributions above your salary.
+Retirement contributions (SEP IRA, Solo 401k) reduce taxable income too.
+The 50% SE tax deduction happens automatically on your return.

 Do I owe self-employment tax on crypto trading?

-Generally no. Capital gains from buying and selling crypto as an investment aren't subject to SE tax.
-However, if you mine crypto, earn crypto as payment for services, or run a crypto business, that income is subject to SE tax.
-The classification depends on whether it's investment activity or business activity.
+Usually not.
+Capital gains from buying and selling crypto as an investment aren't subject to SE tax.
+But if you mine crypto, get paid in crypto for services, or run a crypto business, that income is subject to SE tax.
+It comes down to whether the IRS views it as investing or business activity.